HVML/HVML-Docs/en/learn-hvml-programming-in-30-minutes-en.md

         <link rel="stylesheet" href="//localhost/_renderer/_builtin/-/assets/bootstrap-icons-1.8.3/bootstrap-icons.css" />

         <!-- $T provides the same function like GNU getext for localization.
-             If you remove this element, the program will generate the UI in English. -->
+             If you remove this element, the program will generate the target document in English.
+             In practice, you can use the `from` attribute of the `update` element to fetch the text map from a local file or a remote URL.  -->
         <update on="$T.map" to="merge">
             {
                 "HVML Arbitrary Precision Calculator": "HVML 任意精度计算器",